hpc/quo-vadis/README.md

 # quo-vadis
-A next-generation, cross-stack coordination layer to map runtime components to the hardware.
+A next-generation, machine-independent coordination layer to arbitrate access among multiple runtime components and map workers efficiently to heterogenous machines.